mathowl/tgdejong/_pages/about_yoyo.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a mathematician.
-But I dabble a lot in the applied sciences.
-So far my application domains include AI, celestial mechanics, cell biology.
+I am an applied mathematician.
+So far my application domains include cell biology, archeology, social science and celestial mechanics.
 My mathematical expertise mainly concerns dynamical systems and lately I am very drawn to data science and neural network problems.
-Currently, my main focus is reservoir computing.
-I am in the Notsu-lab at the Faculty of Mathematics and Physics in Kanazawa University.
-My research is funded by CREST.

 For my research I mainly use Python.
 I have worked on a couple of mechanical and material science problems in collaboration with industry, and I am always on the look out for new collaborations.